BYLAWS OF THE CAMPUS SUSTAINABILITY FUND

 • Produce complete deliverable(s) in both physical and digital forms.

-The Coordinators will be hired via open recruitment by the Sustainability Office.
+The CSF positions (staff and students) will be hired via open recruitment by the CSF in collaboration with the UW Sustainability Office and the CSF Committee.
 Candidates must understand and agree to comply with all of the CSF bylaws and supporting documents.
 The Committee will appoint at least one of its members to the hiring team of each position.
+The hiring process will utilize the latest version of the UWS equitable hiring toolkit.

 Section 2.3 - CSF Intern Hiring and Management

-The CSF Coordinator and/or Outreach Coordinator are able to appoint interns to specific projects as needed.
-Interns are primarily volunteer positions, though paid positions may be created using funds either internal or external to the CSF, and as the CSF Committee suggests.
+The CSF Program Director and Associate Program Director are able to appoint interns to specific projects as needed.
+Interns are primarily volunteer positions, though paid positions may be created using CSF reserve funds.
 Interns can be appointed through an open hire and interview process, or through informal discussions between CSF staff and a party interested in a specific project or position.
-Paid positions must arise as a result of a competitive hiring process, while unpaid positions can rely on a more informal process as previously described.
 Committee members cannot take paid or unpaid intern positions.

 Section 3.1A – Operational Budget for Fund Coordination

-The Committee, UW Sustainability, and the two staff members shall strive to keep administrative and coordination costs below 20% of the CSF’s total budget.
-Spending within the budget allocated for Fund coordination must be approved by the CSF Coordinator (after the Committee has approved the budget); spending above that limit must be approved by the Committee.
+Spending within the budget allocated for Fund coordination must be approved by the CSF Program Director (after the Committee has approved the budget); spending above that limit must be approved by the Committee.
 All spending must be done in accordance with all Finance & Facilities, University of Washington, and Washington State protocols and regulations.
+The CSF Program Manager and Associate Program Manager have discretion over CSF reserve funds for the following categories: personnel additions, creating and earmarking funds for request for proposals (RFPs), temporary operational changes, and internal funding for continuing projects.
+However, allocations to programs/operations over $5,000 should be reviewed by the UWS Director.
+All decisions must be transparently communicated with the committee within 2 weeks of the decision date.

 Section 3.1B – Staff Compensation

-Funds for the total compensation of the CSF Coordinator and Outreach Coordinator are allocated preliminarily as part of the annual SAF reallocation process, and adjusted once SAF allocates a final amount annually.
-The amount of the CSF Coordinator’s compensation will be in line with union and University of Washington requirements, including appropriate tuition waiver.
+Funds for the total compensation of the CSF Associate Program Director, Outreach and Education Coordinator, and Grant and Project Coordinator (plus other core personnel added) are allocated preliminarily as part of the annual SAF reallocation process, and adjusted once SAF allocates a final amount annually.
+The amount of the CSF Associate Program Director compensation will be in line with union (UAW4121) and University of Washington requirements, including appropriate tuition waiver.
 These funds are to be withdrawn from the Operational Budget.
+The Program Director Salary will be determined by UW HR guidelines for the position classification and negotiated with the UWS Director.

 Section 3.2 – The Projects Budget

-The vast majority of funds awarded to the CSF will be earmarked for projects.
 It is highly encouraged that projects are structured to include as much student participation as possible, and they are required to include outreach and education components.
-If additional funding is needed that exceeds the initial allocation, the project leader is required to report to the Committee with a detailed request, which requires approval by the Committee.
+If additional funding is needed that exceeds the initial allocation, the project leader is required to report to submit a budget amendment to the Committee with a detailed request, which requires approval by the Committee.

 Section 3.3 – Outreach and Events Budget